• Skip to primary navigation

 A hand dipping a spoon into a white bowl of soup on a gray background.

-• Can I use roasted cauliflower?
 Sure!
-Roast the florets at 400 degrees for 25 minutes and then add them to the blender cup when you blend the other ingredients.
+Roast the florets at 400 degrees for 25 min and then add them to the blender cup when you blend the other ingredients.

-• I added too much red curry and now it's too spicy, how do I fix it?
-If you find that the flavor is too spicy for you, add 1 tbsp maple syrup (add more to taste) to cut the heat.
+If you find that the flavor is too spicy for you, add 1 tbsp of maple syrup (add more to taste) to cut the heat.

 A hand dipping toast into a white bowl of soup on a gray background.

 • Don't discard the green cauliflower leaves!
-You can dice the leaves and add them to yellow cauliflower curry.
+You can dice the leaves and add them to cauliflower curry.
 The leaves are 100% edible and taste just like cauliflower.

-4.34 from 30 votes
+4.38 from 32 votes

 Print Pin Rate